-beating) top-notch compe-Hardin Valley Academy Add non-conference foes tition.
-He coached on three heavily vested in the Hawks didn't have to look far to like Oak Ridge Cleveland, Class 3A State Champion- and the school. ship teams with the Falcons.
+find its new football coach.
+West High and defending Class 5A State Champion Central and you have one of the toughest schedules in the Volunteer State.
+"In our league, you don't get any nights off," Potter said.
+"Our region is tough and our non-region schedule is tough too because we're going to play Central, Cleveland, West and Oak Ridge." coaching against (and beating) top-notch compe-Hardin Valley Academy Add non-conference foes tition.
+He coached on three heavily vested in the Hawks didn't have to look far to like Oak Ridge Cleveland, Class 3A State Champion- and the school. ship teams with the Fal- During his tenure as a 2003, 2004 and 2006.

-And the community is

-He had one more game to coach.